 Despite its graceful appearance, the silver birch is one of Britain’s hardiest trees.
 In the past its sacred properties made the birch useful for expelling evil spirits from delinquents.

 A natural pioneer species, it seeds freely and is able to colonise open land with a preference for lowland.
 The silver birch - or Betula pendula - is found throughout the country on light, dry soils and is a valuable conservation species.

-Leaves: Triangular which turn yellow before falling.
+- Leaves: Triangular, which turn yellow before falling.

-Natural range: Europe, North Africa and West Asia
+- Native to: Europe, North Africa and West Asia

 - Uses: Its pale, smooth timber is a hardwood and silver birch timber is often used in plywood production, brush backs, toys and reels.
 On a lesser scale, the twigs are cut to make besom brooms and horse jumps.